ProxxiTech/tool-nrfutil/README.md

 #### dfu
 This set of commands allow you to perform an actual firmware update over a serial, BLE, or Thread connection.

+**Note**: When using Homebrew Python on macOS, you may encounter an error: `Fatal Python error: PyThreadState_Get: no current thread Abort trap: 6`.
+See [issue #46](https://github.com/NordicSemiconductor/pc-nrfutil/issues/46#issuecomment-383930818).

 ##### ble
 Perform a full DFU procedure over a BLE connection.
 This command takes several options that you can list using: